-- (a) Application for Flat Fee Payment in Plan.
+(a) Fee Election and Disclosures.
 Any original, amended, or modified chapter 13 plan (collectively the "plan") must indicate on the plan form whether compensation by the attorney representing the debtor will be on a flat fee or hourly basis.
-In hourly fee cases, counsel must file a separate fee application as provided in section (c). - (b) Flat Fee Requirements.
-An attorney may elect to seek approval for fees in the order confirming the plan up to the amounts set forth in this Court's General Orders.
+If a flat fee is elected, the plan must state the amount of the flat fee and specify what services are to be included in the flat fee.
+The fees sought in the plan must be consistent in amount and description with counsel's FRBP 2016(b) disclosure.
+The fee disclosures in amended and modified plans must be consistent with the fee disclosures in the original plan.